-As your child grows, his or her needs change.
-You can start using this light to provide a soft glow for middle-of-the-night feedings or diaper changes, and then utilize the feature that alerts your little one when it is okay to get out of bed in the morning.
+As your child grows, their needs change.
+You can use this light to provide a soft glow for your baby’s middle-of-the-night feedings or diaper changes and then later use the time-to-rise feature, which lets your older child know when they can get out of bed in the morning.

 - Can be programmed to turn on automatically.